 1. Understand commonalities and differences in established credentialing processes

-2. Create web accessible information on credentialing linked to each organizations's website
+2. Create web accessible information on credentialing linked to each organization's website

 3. Learn from the experience of organizations that have developed processes for recognizing credentials of foreign trained genetics counselors